Oh-RAM! One and a Half Round Atomic Memory: SWMR Algorithm

 \section{SWMR Algorithm \osam{}}

-We now present our SWMR algorithm \osam{}: \emph{One and a half Round Single-writer Atomic Memory}.
-The pseudocode is given in Algorithm~\ref{alg:trifast}.
-The write operation takes \emph{two} communication exchanges (similarly to \ABD{}).
-Read operations take \emph{three} communication exchanges: (1) the reader sends message to servers, (2) each server that receives the request \emph{relays} the request to all servers, and (3) once a server receives the relay for a particular read from a majority of servers, it replies to the reader.
-The read completes once it collects a majority of these replies.
+We now present our \sw{} algorithm \ohsam{}: \emph{{\sf O}ne and a {\sf H}alf round {\sf S}ingle-writer {\sf A}tomic {\sf M}emory}.
+The write operations are fast, that is, they take \emph{two} communication exchanges to complete (similarly to \ABD{}~\cite{ABD96}).
+We show that atomic operations do not need to involve complete communication round trips between clients and servers.
+In particular, we allow \emph{server-to-server} communication and we devise read operations that take \emph{three} communication exchanges using the following communication pattern: exchange \ex{1} the reader sends message to the participating servers, in exchange \ex{2} each server that receives the request it then \emph{relays} the request to all the servers, and once a server receives the relay for a particular read from a majority of servers, it replies to the requesting reader forming exchange \ex{3}.
+The read completes once the invoker collects a majority of acknowledgment replies.
 A key idea of the algorithm is that the reader returns the value that is associated with the \emph{minimum} timestamp.
-Now we give additional details.
+In particular, while the replica servers update their local value to the associated with the \emph{maximum} timestamp received, the reader returns the value associated with the \emph{minimum} timestamp discovered in the set of the received acknowledgment messages.
+The code is given in Algorithm~\ref{alg:osam}.
+We now give the details of the protocols; in referring to the numbered lines of code we use the prefix ``L'' to stand for ``line''.

 Counter variables $read\_op$, $operations$ and $relays$ are used to help processes identify ``new'' read and write operations, and distinguish ``fresh'' from ``stale'' messages (since messages can be reordered).
 The value of the object and its associated timestamp, as known by each process, are stored in variables $v$ and $ts$ respectively.
-Set $Q$, at each reader $\rdr_i$, stores all the received messages.
-Variable $minTS$ holds the minimum timestamp discovered in the received messages.
+Set $rAck$, at each reader $\rdr_i$, stores all the received acknowledgment messages.
+Variable $minTS$ holds the minimum timestamp discovered in the set of the received acknowledgment messages $rAck$.
+Below we provide a brief description of the protocol of each participant of the service.